Xiribidus/Ladysnake.github.io/wiki/requiem/gameplay.md

 To recover their humanity and get rid of their rotting body, an undead player has to go through the purification process every Zombie Villager must.
 By getting the **Weakness effect**, undead players are able to **eat Golden Apples**.
 After eating the Golden Apple, the weakness will turn into strength.
 As soon as the strength runs out, the **player turns back into human** form.
 This process **can even be done by others**, similar to how players can cure Zombie Villagers.

-**Note that only humanoid undead can be converted to player bodies.**
+**Note that only humanoid undead can be converted to player shells.**

 There are also some special conversions for certain mobs: